boldbi/boldbi-kubernetes/helm/bold-common/README.md

 ## Application Startup

 1. Configure the Bold BI application startup to use the application.
-Please refer the following link for more details on configuring the application startup.
+Please refer to the following link for more details on configuring the application startup.

    https://help.boldbi.com/embedded-bi/application-startup